owlbarn/tutorial/book/core-opt/README.md

 - other functions, including contraction, sliding, and repeat.

 ### From OCaml to C

+TODO: need more detail to show the layer-by-layer structure.
+A callgraph would be good.

 Let's use examples to see exactly how we implement core operations wih C and interface them to OCaml.